 The AC input and output supply connections are located in a pocket protected by a cover with a removable front plate (1,2 Fig 3.9).
 Three 27.8mm / $1^{3/32}$ " diameter holes (10A to 10C, Fig 2.1) have been provided for cable / conduit entry.
-Remove the caps covering the holes and install appropriate 3/4" Trade Size Fitting for routing the AC input and output wires/conduits.
+Remove the caps covering the holes and install appropriate $\frac{3}{4}$ " Trade Size Fitting for routing the AC input and output wires/conduits.

 Screw down type of terminal block (3, Fig 3.9) is used for connecting the wires.
 The hole size for wire entry is 6 mm and set screw size is M4.
-It can accommodate conductors with solid or multi-stranded wire size range of AWG #6 to AWG #20 (13.3 mm2 to 0.5mm2).
+It can accommodate conductors with solid or multi-stranded wire size range of AWG #6 to AWG #20.

-Strip adequate insulation from the end of the wire (Fig. 3.11).
+Strip adequate insulation from the end of the wire (Fig. 3.10).
 Avoid nicking the wire when stripping the insulation.
 Wire End Terminals have been provided (See Section 2.6) for firm connection under the set screw.
-Insert the stripped bare end of the wire (Fig 3.10) into the barrel portion of the Wire End Terminal (Fig 3.11) & crimp barrel portion using suitable crimping tool.
+Insert the stripped bare end of the wire (Fig. 3.10) into the barrel portion of the Wire End Terminal (Fig. 3.11) and crimp barrel portion using suitable crimping tool.